A downloadable tool

 Your game can just say what happened

-Instead of manually calling five different scripts, you do this:
+Instead of manually calling five different references, you send out little signals like this:

 • "Player took damage."